mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 ---

-### Step 3 - Created CLIENT-01 Pre-Lab Checkpoint
+### Step 3: Create the Client Pre-Lab Checkpoint

-A pre-lab checkpoint was created for `MRTG-CLIENT-01`.
+A pre-lab checkpoint was created for the `MRTG-CLIENT-01` virtual machine.

 Checkpoint name: